siyile/apartment-finder/README.md

-# Yelpcamp
+# Apartment Finder
-This is course project from udemy The Web Developer Bootcamp.
+This is course project for Web Dev.